-The Company intends that the Genesee 1 and 2 facilities will fully accommodate natural gas for fuel supply and will be off-coal by the end of 2023.
-See "Company History - 2020 - Acceleration of plans to repower Genesee".
 After the repowering of Genesee 1 and 2, natural gas for these facilities will be purchased in the Alberta wholesale market to meet dispatch requirements.
-A natural gas transportation agreement with TransCanada currently provides firm and interruptible transport services to the site and a new pipeline was completed and commissioned in 2020 of sufficient size to handle all of the current Genesee natural gas needs.
+A natural gas transportation agreement with TransCanada currently provides firm and interruptible transport services to the site and a new pipeline was completed and commissioned in 2020 of sufficient size to handle all of the natural gas needs for the Genesee 1 and 2 repower and Genesee 3.
 This new natural gas pipeline also holds significant expansion potential should the gas needs at Genesee materially increase with future development.